Yekaterina Sariyeva

 Yekaterina Sariyeva (born 18 December 1995) is a track and field athlete from Azerbaijan.
 A multiple-time national champion, she is the national record holder in the triple jump.

-Career
+Biography

 Sariyeva was selected to compete at the 2023 European Athletics Indoor Championships – Women's triple jump.
 In June 2023, she won the triple jump at the European Team Championships third division competition in Chorzów, Silesia with a jump of 13.38m.
 The following month, Sariyeva won at the Gosanov Memorial competition held in Almaty, Kazakhstan.
 Her jump of 13.89m was a new personal best and new Azerbaijani national record.
 In July 2023, she also won the Charlottenburger Mittsommernacht competition in Berlin, part of the World Athletics Continental Tour, with a jump of 13.33m.

 She competed at the 2024 European Athletics Championships in Rome in June 2024.

+In August 2026, she competed at the 2026 European Athletics Championships in Birmingham, England, jumping a new national record of 13.91 metres.